wieschick42/wieschick42.github.io/README.md

 In my PhD project I demonstrated that the layout of space can have a larger impact on visitor's attention than the differences between individual artworks.
 I also showed that although the layout can change the strategy with which visitors attend to artworks, cumulative time spent attending to each picture is unaffected by its location.

-[[Key Publication] "How the Visitors' Cognitive Engagement Is Driven (but Not Dictated) by the Visibility and Co-visibility of Art Exhibits" in the *Frontiers in Psychology* Journal]()
+[[Key Publication] "How the Visitors' Cognitive Engagement Is Driven (but Not Dictated) by the Visibility and Co-visibility of Art Exhibits"]()

-[[Key Publication] "Walk, Look, Remember: The influence of the gallery's spatial layout on human memory for an art exhibition" in the *Behavioral Sciences* Journal]()
+[[Key Publication] "Walk, Look, Remember: The influence of the gallery's spatial layout on human memory for an art exhibition"]()

 [[My PhD Thesis]]()